HirukoDevTeam/HirukoDevTeam/README.md

 ### ✨ Skills :

-➡️ HTML
+➡️ HTML / CSS / JS / PHP

-➡️ CSS
+➡️ PYTHON / C / C#

-➡️ JS
+➡️ IP / ROUTING / OSI

-➡️ PHP
+➡️ CISCO / ZYXEL / FORTINET

-➡️ Discord.py (Discord bot)
+➡️ LINUX / WINDOWS

 ### 💭 :

 ""A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.""
 A.Turing